Marsch loses Bundesliga debut as Leipzig stumble at coronavirus-hit Mainz

 "We had a good pre-season and this game didn't go in the direction we wanted, but for me, nothing has changed.
 This is a good reminder that we have more work to do," insisted Marsch.

-It turned into a frustrating afternoon for Leipzig's attack led by Sweden playmaker Emil Forsberg, which could not break down the hosts' defence.
+It turned into a frustrating afternoon for Leipzig's attack led by Sweden playmaker Emil Forsberg.

 "That was too little from us," said Forsberg.